First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 If they don’t all fit, it’s not because you’re doing something wrong.

-So please – ask for help.
-Ask often.
+So please, ask for help.
+Ask as much as possible.

 Ideally, before your baby arrives, so you already have support in place.